 Alpine Odyssey Aotearoa

-Traversing the length of New Zealand, skiing at every snow resort, raising funds for Save the Children
+Traversing the length of New Zealand, skiing at every ski area, raising funds for Save the Children

-A bottle of red wine at the Mote’s mountain house one winter night added 1000km to the journey when we decided to start at Cape Reinga, the most northerly point of the country and finish at Slope Point, the most southerly.
+A bottle of red wine at the Mote’s mountain house one winter night added 1000km to the journey when we decided to start at Cape Reinga, the most northerly point of the country and finish at Bluff, the most southerly..

-Amongst the spectacular volcanos and alps of Aotearoa are scattered 25 NZ snow resorts (20 on the South Island, 5 on the North) from the well-known commercial fields to the little clubfields, a unique aspect of Kiwi skiing and boarding.
-We plan to have a day or two enjoying the delights of each ski area.
+Amongst the spectacular volcanos and alps of Aotearoa are scattered 24 NZ ski areas (20 on the South Island, 4 on the North) from the well-known commercial fields to the little clubfields, a unique aspect of Kiwi skiing and boarding.
+The plan was to have a day or two enjoying the delights of each ski area.

-Once again partnering with Save the Children, our journey will raise funds for climate adaptation and resilience projects in the South Pacific, our island nation neighbours who are right on the frontline of climate change.
+Once again partnering with Save the Children, our journey raised funds - nearly $55,000 - for climate adaptation and resilience projects in the South Pacific, our island nation neighbours who are right on the frontline of climate change.

 Challenge & resilience